Tebay: The village today

+Tebay lies within the Westmorland Dales, which form part of the area covered by the Yorkshire Dales National Park.
 Central to the village is the Railway Club, which provides a concrete link to the past importance of the village.
-The Cross Keys pub in the village also provide a place where the inhabitants can come together.
+The Cross Keys pub in the village also provides a place where the inhabitants can come together.

-In times past, much of the populace was involved with the railway.
 The local Junction Hotel is now flats but once had dance halls.